 SECTION 4.
-Sanctions
+Outcomes

-- A. Sanctioning of an Honor Code violation shall be determined by a two-thirds majority of the members of the Council present at the hearing and entitled to vote. - B. When determining sanctions for an individual found in violation of the Honor Code, the following criteria shall be considered along with any other factors determined by the Council to be relevant: - 1.
-The Honor Council's responsibility to ensure the effectiveness of the Honor Code for the Rhodes College community. - 2.
-The nature and severity of the offense. - 3.
-The ability of the Accused to reenter campus life under the Honor System. - 4.
-A determination, by a preponderance of the evidence, that the Accused has lied during the investigation or hearing processes. - 5.
-The level of cooperation of the Accused during the investigation or hearing processes. - 6.
-The probationary status, previous discipline, or any past suspensions of the Accused.
-These shall be considered only when determining sanctions, and the President shall notify the Council of the Accused's disciplinary history only after the Council, by proper vote, has found the Accused "In Violation."
-The probationary status, previous discipline, or any past suspensions of the Accused should cast extreme doubt on the ability of the Accused to reenter campus life under the Rhodes College Honor System. - C. The following sanctions may be imposed upon any student found to have violated the Honor Code: - 1.
-Warning: This sanction will be used in cases in which the Honor Council determines that the appropriate lesson has been learned and concludes the matter with a formal letter of warning. - 2.
+- D. Outcomes of an Honor Code violation shall be determined by a two-thirds majority of the members of the Council present at the hearing and entitled to vote. - E. When determining outcomes for an individual found in violation of the Honor Code, the following criteria shall be considered along with any other factors determined by the Council to be relevant: - 4.
+The Honor Council's responsibility to ensure the effectiveness of the Honor Code for the Rhodes College community. - 5.
+The nature and severity of the offense. - 6.
+The ability of the Respondent to reenter campus life under the Honor System. - 7.
+A determination, by a preponderance of the evidence, that the Respondent has lied during the investigation or hearing processes. - 8.
+The level of cooperation of the Respondent during the investigation or hearing processes. - 9.
+The probationary status, previous discipline, or any past suspensions of the Respondent.
+These shall be considered only when determining outcomes, and the President shall notify the Council of the Respondent's disciplinary history only after the Council, by proper vote, has found the Respondent "Responsible."
+The probationary status, previous discipline, or any past suspensions of the Respondent should cast extreme doubt on the ability of the Respondent to reenter campus life under the Rhodes College Honor System. - F. The following outcomes may be imposed upon any student found to have violated the Honor Code: - 4.
+Warning: This outcome will be used in cases in which the Honor Council determines that the appropriate lesson has been learned and concludes the matter with a formal letter of warning. - 5.
 Disciplinary Probation: A written notification for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student is found to violate any institutional regulation(s) during the probationary period.
+Probation is for a designated period of time and includes the probability of more severe disciplinary outcomes, including suspension or expulsion, if the student is found to violate any institutional regulation(s) during the probationary period.